Festive cheer in short supply as Hong Kong activists stage New Year protests

 Many streets were decorated with Christmas lights and other seasonal paraphernalia, but the mood on Tuesday was less than festive as officers in riot gear patrolled the busiest areas.

-In a prime shopping mall in the Tsim Sha Tsui area popular with tourists, dozens of protesters chanted pro-democracy slogans and riot police stopped people to search their backpacks.
+In a prime shopping mall in the Tsim Sha Tsui area popular with tourists, riot police stopped people to search their backpacks as dozens of protesters chanted “Liberate Hong Kong, Revolution of our times”.

-Authorities have canceled the popular midnight fireworks for the first time in a decade, citing security concerns.

-The fireworks usually draw thousands of locals and tourists to the harbor front and the countdown is broadcast worldwide.

 In a New Year’s Eve video message, Chief Executive Carrie Lam said more than six months of unrest in the Asian financial hub had caused sadness, anxiety, disappointment and rage.